onkarsabnis/ProteinCrysPred_DL/README.md

 4. To train the model on your own data, run the following command (Train.py and the fasta file have to be in the same directory):<br />
 $ !python Train.py <file.fasta>

+### Run the model on test file (sample train and test files present in the repository)
+  `!CUDA_VISIBLE_DEVICES=? python Test.py`

+You can change the input file in the code.